-- You need to be vigilant in the parts of school that have been highlighted as areas where bullying occurs i.e. in the school grounds followed by (in decreasing order) the corridors, the cloakrooms, dining hall and the toilets. - You should be vigilant in the school grounds, particularly those areas that are not readily visible from the school building e.g. behind the gym, on the far side of the astroturf etc. - If there are large groups of girls/boys blocking a corridor or cloakroom area you should use assertive discipline to move them outside or into their form rooms. - When students sit in the hall at lunchtime, do not allow them to bully others into moving although they may negotiate so that they are sitting with friends. - Check the toilets frequently as you patrol. - Check form rooms as you patrol.
+- You need to be vigilant in the parts of school that have been highlighted as areas where bullying occurs i.e. in the school grounds followed by (in decreasing order) the corridors, the cloakrooms, dining hall and the toilets. - You should be vigilant in the school grounds, particularly those areas that are not readily visible from the school building e.g. behind the gym, on the far side of the astroturf etc. - If there are large groups of students blocking a corridor or cloakroom area you should use assertive discipline to move them outside of the school building. - When students sit in the hall at lunchtime, do not allow them to bully others into moving although they may negotiate so that they are sitting with friends. - Check the toilets frequently as you patrol. - Check all empty classrooms as you patrol to ensure these are not being used.